Just How Much Heat Is Coming From My Grill?

 When the temperature goes from a starting heat between 450°F and 650°F down to this heat, figure you have about 15 minutes of cooking time at this temperature with the cover off before you need to start adding more coals.
 If you are cooking with gas, no worries.

-I like to cook at this temperature when I’m grilling with the lid off and I’m not going anywhere so I can be sure nothing is going to flare up and burn.
-I want to be able to move foods around from this medium-high heat to a lower temperature if need be.
-This is a good temperature range for burgers and thick fillets of fish like swordfish or tuna.
+I like to cook at this temperature when I’m grilling with the lid off and not going anywhere, so I can be sure nothing will flare up and burn.
+I want to move foods around from this medium-high heat to a lower temperature if needed.
+This is a good temperature range for burgers and thick fish fillets like swordfish or tuna.

 450°F to 650°F